pubkey/rxdb/orga/before-next-major.md

 The `replication-couchdb-new` plugin should be called `replication-couchdb` while the previous `replication-couchdb` should be called `replication-couchdb-pouchdb`.
 Also rename the method names and variables inside of the plugins.

+## Batch up atomic operations

+If multiple atomic updates are run on the same document at the same time, we should merge them together and do a single database write.